 All parties undertake to provide information and appropriate representatives to meet with one another as required in order to facilitate the delivery of the project.
 Where required, the appropriate mechanisms and agreements will be put in place via liaison by the appropriate parties and accompanied with the relevant documentation.

-The programme leadership group will meet quarterly for the duration of the project and will require representation from East and West Midlands AHSNs, East and West Midlands ADASS and NHSEI Midlands Region to be quorate.
+The programme leadership group will meet bi-monthly for the duration of the project and will require representation from East and West Midlands AHSNs, East and West Midlands ADASS and NHSEI Midlands Region to be quorate.
 Leadership Group meetings will be co-chaired by Patient Safety Leads from the East and West Midlands AHSN’s, deputised by the Programme Manager.

-The programme leadership group will receive quarterly assurance reports and progress updates from delivery partners regional steering groups (AHSN and ADASS)
+The programme leadership group will receive quarterly assurance reports and progress updates from delivery partners regional steering groups (AHSN and ADASS).

 Regional Steering groups will oversee the test sites within East and West Midlands.